johnsinak/hush-proxy/README.md

-# vpn-scheduler
+# flash-proxy
-Code for the VPN scheduler research.
+Code for the flash proxy research.